Command line script guide

 To upload and download research data using the Command line script you will need:

-- The latest version of the Java applet.
+- The latest version of Java.

 - The source and destination paths of the data you wish to upload and/or download.